 - Discriminating in terms of privileges of employment, such as refusing to provide insurance coverage to a female worker’s legally married wife while providing insurance to a man’s legally married wife

 - Harassing an employee or using derogatory terms based on the employee’s sexual orientation

 LGBT Discrimination by the Numbers

 In 2015, the EEOC received 1,412 charges that included allegations of sex discrimination related to sexual orientation and/or gender identity or transgender status.
-This increased by 28% the number of claims in 2014.
-The EEOC resolved a total of 1,135 LGBT charges in 2015, recovered $3.3M in monetary relief for workers and assisted in changing employer policies to prevent the reccurance of discrimination.
+This increased by 28% of the number of claims in 2014.
+The EEOC resolved a total of 1,135 LGBT charges in 2015, recovered $3.3M in monetary relief for workers, and assisted in changing employer policies to prevent the recurrence of discrimination.
 This is an increase in resolutions by 34% and monetary recovery by 51%.